ssbc/handbook.scuttlebutt.nz/faq/misc/tor.md

 This means that its possible to do p2p connections without pubs and talk direcly to your friends.
-If you create an invite from your machine, replace the hostname with your onion adress and send that to a friend.
+If you create an invite from your machine (you probably need "allowPrivate": true in ~/.ssb/config), replace the ip or hostname with your onion adress and send that to a friend.
 They will be able to connect directly to you and start receiving messages straight away, assuming your machine is running of course.